tonghuikang/swe-sharing/slides.md

 ---
-# Market of software engineering
+# The software engineering market

 - Company types [TODO]
   - Big tech companies
   - Banks
   - Government
   - Consultancies
-- Size of the Talent pool [TODO]
-  - NUS CS, NTU CS enrolment, total IT enrolment
-  - Compared to how many open roles and internships in the companies
 - FAANG-tier - Google / Facebook / Bytedance / Indeed / Stripe / Paypal
   - Google SWE interns on average have two prior internships at tech companies
   - More than half of Google / Facebook new graduate hires interned in Google / Facebook before
 - Established tech companies - Grab / Go-Jek / etc
   - More than half of the interns have a strong prior internship
   - All new graduate hire at least have a prior internship at tech companies

+---
+# Data on the software engineering market

+- Size of the Talent pool [TODO]
+  - NUS CS, NTU CS enrolment, total IT enrolment
+  - Compared to how many open roles and internships in the companies
 - Empirical data is hard to find
   - The only empirical data is graduate starting salaries for each course

 ---